SaintGemini/diamond-price-prediction/README.md

 # diamond-price-prediction

+### For anyone who hasn't been in the gem industry, it might be hard to know what determines the price of diamonds.
+In this notebook we will explore what exactly goes into pricing a diamond and how much each aspect affects the price.

+* Question 1: Does a certain shape of diamond cost more than another?
-An analysis of diamond data and how the 4 C's correlates to the price of a stone.
+* Question 2: How much do the 4 C's affect the price of a diamond?
+* Question 3: Is it possible to know if you're getting a good price?

 ## _Installation Requirements_